Grapsus albolineatus: Diet

-The species consumes a mostly herbivorous diet but also takes small crustaceans and fish.
+The species is herbivorous, preferring filamentous to foliose algae.

 Reproduction

 Like in most other true crabs, light and temperature are the main environmental factors that determine reproductive activity.
 The female releases her fertilized eggs in its abdomen.
 This species has a long planktonic larval phase.
 As the larva matures, it undergoes a series of molts that allow it to grow and reach maturity.